FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Workflow/Phishing Playbook workflow.md

 6. Response from MSSP
 Make sure to respond/perform provided requests/guidelines by MSSP in a timely manner. \

-Communications:
+SOC analyst 1 does not confirm breach, ...
-IF
+IF break confirmed.

- Client, Box, must receive an executive summary.
+EIR handbook Alert plan is now in effect, Client, Box, must receive an executive summary.

-- Box Production Manager must receive information highlighting major security breach events, and listed potential impacts on company operations.
+Box Production Manager must receive information highlighting major security breach events, and listed potential impacts on company operations.

-- Third-Party provider must a receive full report, with actionable items included.
+# ...
 MSSP will guide organization and SOC Analyst 1 (YOU) through the next two playbook stages:
 - Containment, Eradication, and Recovery
 - Post-Incident Activity

->  ASAP respond/perform provided requests/guidelines.
+---

 #### Resources